Chaitalykundu/Web-Development/02-CSS/01-Basic/05-Fonts/Theory/01-font.md

 - line-height
 - font-family

+&nbsp;

 The `font-size` and `font-family` values are required.
-If one of the other values is missing, their default value are used.
+If one of the other values are missing, their default value are used.

+&nbsp;

 &nbsp;